-- A. The RRB employee failed to: - Inform the person that it was necessary to file an appropriate application; or - Tell the person that a written statement could protect the filing date even though such a statement would not serve as an application; or - Give the person the proper application form; or - Correctly inform the individual of his or her eligibility. - B. The person files an application on the prescribed form within 3 months after the date a notice is sent advising of the need to file an application. - C. The claimant is alive when the application is filed except as provided in FOM1 110.20.6.
+A. The RRB employee failed to:

+- Inform the person that it was necessary to file an appropriate application; or - Tell the person that a written statement could protect the filing date even though such a statement would not serve as an application; or - Give the person the proper application form; or - Correctly inform the individual of his or her eligibility.
+Note: the phrase "correctly inform the person of his or her eligibility" refers to an instance where an RRB employee provided incorrect information about annuity eligibility.
+It does not refer to a failure to provide full counseling.